 Portugal ranks highly in the Global Peace Index, holding particularly high scores in the distribution of resources, acceptance of the rights of others, friendly relations with neighboring countries, and free flow of information.

-The Portuguese are friendly and warm people who know how to be hospitable to visitors from all over the world.
+The Portuguese are a friendly and warm people who know how to be hospitable to visitors from all over the world.
 A large part of the population speaks at least one foreign language, especially English.